Other Graduate Programs

 - CONSTANT CONTACT: Stay in contact with your advisor every semester to ensure you are meeting requirements for PDE certification.

-- Screen-In: You must screen-in before taking PSED 520, which is after you have taken SPED 510, PSED 516, SPED 550, and designated content courses.
-Learn about screening-in:
+- Screening: Please look over the screening process and requirements.
+You must screen-in before taking PSED 520, which is after you have taken SPED 510, PSED 516, SPED 550, and designated content courses.
+Learn about screening.